 For subsequent semesters, the student registers on-line at MyHU/Academics to indicate course selections.
 The selections are then reviewed by the student's academic advisor and finalized when the student and the advisor agree to the selections.
-The student is encouraged to complete this process during the preregistration period.
-The start and end dates appear on the Academic Calendar and Registration Instructions which are posted on MyHU/Academics and www.HarrisburgU.edu.
+The start and end dates for registration appear on the Academic Calendar and Registration Instructions which are posted on MyHU/Academics and www.HarrisburgU.edu.